 Lets’ look into the definition of ‘sexual harassment’ as elaborated in section 3 of the bill –

-“…physical contact, advances, sexually coloured remarks, showing pornography, sexual demand, request for sexual favours or any other unwelcome conduct of sexual nature whether verbal, textual, physical, graphic or electronic or by any other actions…”
+“…physical contact, advances, sexually colored remarks, showing pornography, sexual demand, request for sexual favors or any other unwelcome conduct of sexual nature whether verbal, textual, physical, graphic or electronic or by any other actions…”

-So do you think no women today intentionally hugs men or makes sexually coloured remarks at the workplace?
+So do you think no women today intentionally hugs men or makes sexually colored remarks at the workplace?
 Do you think they don’t make any unwelcome move?
-Well these are not objectionable under this law and as we have experienced in various family laws even if women are at fault, they will still file false complaint against men.
+Well, these are not objectionable under this law and as we have experienced in various family laws even if women are at fault, they will still file a false complaint against men.

 But the definition is not limited to the above, it also includes these points –

-(i) implied or overt promise of preferential treatment in employment; or
+(i) an implied or overt promise of preferential treatment in employment; or

 (ii) implied or overt threat of detrimental treatment in employment; or